-Cats, like humans, maintain a healthy weight when they burn all of the calories they consume.
-Eating more calories than they expend through activity leads to obesity.
-This means that obesity can have two potential causes: excessive food intake or inadequate exercise.
+Cats, like humans, maintain a healthy weight when they burn as many calories as they consume.
+When a cat consumes excess calories, they gain weight; over time, continued weight gain can lead to obesity.
+Therefore, obesity has two potential causes: excessive food intake or inadequate exercise.
 In many cats, obesity occurs because of a combination of these two factors.

 Think about feral or stray cats: they spend much of their day chasing and hunting down small prey.
 This burns a lot of energy, and the payoff is small, hard to digest, food rewards.
 This balance between calorie intake and expenditures tends to keep feral cats on the lean side.
-Contrast this to a typical indoor house cat: most pet cats spend their days laying on the couch, periodically walking over to the food bowl to ingest a large meal of cat food.
-When viewed through this lens, it’s not difficult to see why obesity is such a common issue as cats!
+Contrast this to a typical indoor house cat: most pet cats spend their days laying on the couch or a warm lap, periodically walking over to the food bowl to ingest large meals of highly-digestible cat food.
+When viewed through this lens, it’s not hard to see why obesity is so common in cats!

-In order to help your cat lose weight, you will need to use a two-pronged approach: decrease your cat’s caloric intake, while simultaneously increasing your cat’s activity level.
+To help your cat lose weight, you will need a two-pronged approach: decrease your cat’s caloric intake, while simultaneously increasing your cat’s activity level.

 - The best dry cat foods: King of cat kibble revealed